ericdoi/ericdoi.github.io/_posts/2020-11-15-book-notes-creativity-inc.markdown

 I’ve been participating in a book club at work, and this was one of our recent reads. [^1]

 In this book, Ed Catmull, the co-founder and technical expert behind Pixar, shares his journey to create the world’s best computer-animated films and create a company culture that can nurture creativity and innovation.
-He argues that Pixar’s core principles—such as removing hierarchy and oversight, valuing teams over ideas, pursuing quality over efficency, encouraging candor and ownership, balancing exploration and exploitation (or, as he calls it, feeding the Hungry Beast vs. the Ugly Baby), and embracing change, uncertainty, and failure—were not only the key to Pixar’s success but also allowed Catmull and Lasseter to turn around Disney Animation (whose Frozen movies have surpassed even Pixar’s movies in sales). [^2]
+He argues that Pixar’s core principles—such as removing hierarchy and oversight, valuing teams over ideas, pursuing quality over efficency, encouraging candor and ownership, balancing exploration and exploitation (or, as he calls it, feeding the Hungry Beast vs. the Ugly Baby), and embracing change, uncertainty, and failure—were not only the key to Pixar’s success but also allowed Catmull, Lasseter, and Jobs to turn around Disney Animation (whose Frozen movies have surpassed even Pixar’s movies in sales). [^2]

 ## Catmull’s background
 In 1969, Catmull graduated from University of Utah with degrees in Physics and CS.
 He actually intended to pursue computer language design in grad school, but met Ivan Sutherland and he started in computer graphics.
 There he meets incredible people including Jim Clark (founder of SGI and Netscape), John Warnock (founder of Adobe), and Alan Kay (pioneer of OO programming and GUIs), and gets exposed to APRANET.
 This fertile environment shapes his technical and innovative career.
 He formulates a vision to combine his childhood loves of Disney (art) and Einstein (science) to create computer-generated animation films.

-As an engineer I was very interested in the details of his career path, but it’s not the key lesson of the book so I’ll skip them here.
+As an engineer I was very interested in the details of his career path and the rise of Pixar, but it’s not the key lesson of the book so I’ll skip them here.

 ## Values and Principles

 ### Removing hierarchy and oversight
 Catmull's first role out of graduate school was to hire and lead a research lab to develop computer animation.
-Using his academic lab as a model, he created a flat-hierarchy environment and a culture of sharing results with academia in conferences and journals, which was counter to most industry labs at the time.
+Using his graduate academic lab as a model, he created a flat-hierarchy environment and a culture of sharing results with academia in conferences and journals, which was counter to most industry labs at the time.
 He discovered that this attracted highly talented people, whom he hired even when he feared he could be making himself obsolete.
 Although he eventually had to create management layers at Pixar, he strove to keep the sense of hierarchy as low as possible.

 * About a grand meeting table that scaled poorly as Pixar grew larger: